-Features are coarsely sampled (few detectors to span the range), and the receptive fields broad (so no empty regions).
+Features can be coarsely sampled (few detectors to span the range), and the receptive fields broad (so no empty regions).
 Broadly tuned cells mean that similar inputs to the cell's preferred input also fire the cell.
-Coarse coding means that the (broad) receptive fields overlap.
+Coarse coding with broad tuning functions result in overlap of of the tuning.
+For example, an image could be sampled at only a few spatial locations, but if the receptive fields span a large regions of space, there will be sufficient overlap that any stimulus no matter how small with stimulate some of the neurons.

-Fine coding means that the neurons finely sample the feature space, with correspondingly narrower receptive fields.
+Fine coding means that the neurons finely or "densely" sample the feature space, typically with correspondingly narrower tuning functions.
 Neurons are more closely tuned to the exact feature, and show little or no response to similar features.